Welcome to St Mary’s Senior House, a happy, vibrant school where your daughter will quickly feel at home.

 We provide the optimal learning environment

-Class sizes are capped at 16 and there are three classes per year group.
+On average we have class sizes of 16, and there are three classes per year group.
 This unique environment ensures that your daughter will be well known by her teachers and that there is smooth transition as she progresses through the academic years.
 There is no scope to coast in our School; your daughter will be challenged when necessary and additional support whenever it is required.

 Easy integration into the senior school